SummaryRead the full fact sheet

-- lacto-ovo vegetarians – people who do not eat any meat and seafood, but include dairy foods (such as milk and eggs) and plant foods
+- Lacto-ovo-vegetarian – people who do not eat any meat and seafood, but include dairy foods (such as milk), eggs and plant foods

-- lacto-vegetarians – people who avoid meat, seafood and eggs, but include dairy foods and plant foods
+- Lacto-vegetarian – people who do not eat meat, seafood and eggs, but include dairy foods and plant foods

-- vegans – people who consume only plant foods.
+- Vegan – people who avoid all animal foods and only eat plant foods.